A group of Atlanta's leaders recently gathered to discuss the impact of the region's changing demographics.

 In many other parts of the country, the interaction between African American and Latino populations has been marked by conflict and competition.
 The Atlanta leaders who gathered on this recent evening, under the auspices of the Leadership Atlanta Aumni/Membership Program, sought to address whether this same conflict and competition will characterize the interaction between these communities in the Atlanta region. the listened intently as Rich Pelligrino and representatives of the Cobb United for Change Coalition found a way for African Americans and Latinos to come together to address the common problems of crime, violence, and racial profiling.

-as facilitated by a team from the Southern Regional Council, including Joel Alvarado, Charles Jaret and Charles Johnson. this team shared lessons learned from Cobb United for Change and three other collaborative efforts in communities around the South.
+The discussion was facilitated by a team from the Southern Regional Council, including Joel Alvarado, Charles Jaret and Charles Johnson. this team shared lessons learned from Cobb United for Change and three other collaborative efforts in communities around the South.
 All four of these community collaborations are profiled in the Council's recent publication: Building Black-Brown Coalitions in the Southeast: Four African American-Latino Collaborations.

 To learn more about the Best Practices which the Council has identified for bringing communities together, or to obtain copies of the Council's recent report, contact Charles Johnson at charles.johnson@hklaw.com.